NoAssosciation/NightFall/README.md

 *  -f FILE, --file FILE  (Path to a text file containing keywords)

 <br><h2>📜 Note:</h2>
-* Uscrapper relies on web scraping techniques to extract information from websites.
+* NightFall relies on web scraping techniques to extract information from websites.
 Make sure to use it responsibly and in compliance with the website's terms of service and applicable laws.

 * The accuracy and completeness of the extracted details depend on the structure and content of the website being analyzed.